yurivish/yuri.is-2018/content/scribbles/the-artists-of-magic.md

 +++

 The most prolific [Magic](https://en.wikipedia.org/wiki/Magic:_The_Gathering) artist of all time is [Kev Walker](http://gatherer.wizards.com/Pages/Search/Default.aspx?action=advanced&artist=%5B%22Kev%20Walker%22%5D), with 429 paintings since 1996.
-The game is over 20 years old, so this is a pretty impressive feat.

-The charts below reveal patterns of artistic contribution over time for Magic's top artists.
+The charts below reveal patterns of artistic contribution over more than two decades for Magic's top artists.

 Card sets are ordered horizontally over time, with card volume shown by height.
 Hover or tap a chart to compare individual sets across artists.